-When we are up and running, we will provide an essential service for people who face difficulties exercising their decision-making capacity.
-This may include people with an intellectual disability, acquired brain injury, mental health difficulty or dementia.
+We provide an essential service for people who face difficulties and need support exercising their decision-making capacity.
+This may include, but is not limited to, people with an intellectual disability, acquired brain injury, mental health difficulty or dementia.
 This also includes all people who want to plan ahead for a time when they might lose their capacity.

-We will help to protect and uphold people’s rights to make their own decisions about their personal welfare, property and affairs.
+We help to protect and uphold people’s rights to make their own decisions about their personal welfare, property, and affairs.

 - regulate and register decision support arrangements